Dublin City University

 In September 2016, DCU completed the process of incorporating four other Dublin-based educational institutions: the Church of Ireland College of Education, All Hallows College, Mater Dei Institute of Education and St Patrick's College.

-As of 2020, the university has 17,400 students and over 80,000 alumni.
-In addition the university has around 1,200 online distance education students studying through DCU Connected.
+As of 2025, the university has 20,377 students and over 110,000 alumni.
 There were 1,690 staff in 2019.
-Notable members of the academic staff include former Taoiseach, John Bruton and "thinking" Guru Edward De Bono.
+Notable members of the academic staff included the late former Taoiseach, John Bruton and "thinking" Guru Edward De Bono.
 Bruton accepted a position as Adjunct Faculty Member in the School of Law and Government in early 2004 and De Bono accepted an adjunct Professorship in the university in mid-2005.

-The founding president of the institution was Dr Danny O'Hare, who retired in 1999 after 22 years' service.
-After a period of administration by an acting president, Professor Albert Pratt, Professor Ferdinand von Prondzynski was appointed and continued as president for a full ten-year term, which ended in July 2010.
-Professor Brian MacCraith was appointed next and was succeeded in 2020 by the current president, Professor Daire Keogh.
+The founding president of the institution was Danny O'Hare, who retired in 1999 after 22 years' service.
+After a period of administration by an acting president, Albert Pratt, Ferdinand von Prondzynski was appointed and continued as president for a full ten-year term, which ended in July 2010.
+Brian MacCraith was appointed next and was succeeded in 2020 by the current president, Daire Keogh.

 History

 The institution was created in 1975, on an ad hoc basis, and on 18 June that year Liam Mulcahy was made acting director of the institution, and a day later the first governing body met.
 Danny O'Hare became director in 1977, and presided over the institution, then based at Mount Street in central Dublin, for the next 22 years.
 It was intended at the early stage that the institution become the unified structure under which the colleges of what later became Dublin Institute of Technology would unite, but by 1978 it became apparent that this would not be the case and instead an independent institution developed with a distinct identity and mission.

 In 1979, the institution was located on an 344000 m2 site 5 km from the city centre, just north of Dublin City Council's Albert College Park; the Albert College Building and the neighbouring President's Residence, are the only significant buildings remaining from before this period.
-The Henry Grattan building was the first new building, completed in 1981, along with the adjoining restaurant, and many buildings have been added since, to form an extensive modern university campus.
+The Henry Grattan building was the first new building, completed in 1981, along with the adjoining restaurant, and many buildings have been added since, to form the university campus.

 In 1986 the International Study Group on Technological Education was set up to examine the future of the National Institute for Higher Education at Dublin and Limerick, and in its report stated that it should be elevated to university status, with naming: